uber/uber-ios-sdk/README.md

 <key>UberCallbackURI</key>
 <string>[redirect URL]</string>
 ```
-Make sure the value for UberCallbackURI exactly matches one for the Redirect URLs you have set on your developer dashboard.
+Make sure the value for UberCallbackURI exactly matches one of the Redirect URLs you have set on your developer dashboard.
 (You can use `localhost` for testing.)

 Additionally, the SDK provides a static Configuration class to further customize your settings.
 Inside of `application:didFinishLaunchingWithOptions:` in your `AppDelegate` is a good place to do this: